francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 This document defines three new transport parameters and five new frames.
 The SID and SOURCE_SYMBOL frames serve the same purpose.
 One of them will be removed in next versions of this document.
+Every parameter of frame ID are still to be determined.
+The values present in the tables are used for experiments.

 ## New transport parameters